AngrySwarmOfBees/BookManager/README.md

 6/10/24: Completed basic UI, basic save and load functionalty

-6/11/24: Added Scrollable Book List, Saved books are now added to said list in the ui
+6/11/24: Added Scrollable Book List, Saved books are now added to said list in the ui, cleaned up code, worked on theme